trackme518/MacOS-Karabiner-Keyboard-Rules/README.md

-# MacOS Karabiner Keyboard Rules
+# MacOS Karabiner Keyboard Rules CZ
  Rules for Karabiner on MacOS to behave as PC Czech Keyboard mainly for programming.